statsmodels/statsmodels/docs/source/stats.rst

 `multipletests` is a function for p-value correction, which also includes p-value correction based on fdr in `fdrcorrection`.
-`tukeyhsd` performs simultaneous testing for the comparison of (independent) means.
+`tukeyhsd` performs simultaneous testing for the comparison of (independent) means assuming equal variance and samples sizes.
+`gameshowell` like tukeyhsd performs simultaneous testing for the comparison of (independent) means but does not assume equal variance nor equal sample sizes.
-These three functions are verified.
+These four functions are verified.
 GroupsStats and MultiComparison are convenience classes to multiple comparisons similar to one way ANOVA, but still in development